 - m.
 To oversee the development of the institutional planning tool to support effective student number planning. - n.
-To maintain a strategic oversight of student recruitment activity, including confirmation and clearing plans.
+To maintain a strategic oversight of student recruitment activity, including confirmation and clearing plans. - o.
+Has delegated authority to approve minor amendments to existing policies/codes of practice relating to the recruitment and admission of students.

-The External Relations Department is responsible for:
+The Student Recruitment, Admissions and Widening Participation (SRAWP) Department is responsible for:

-- Promoting awareness of the programmes of study at the University of Liverpool to prospective students - Providing advice on the suitability of different qualifications for entry to our programmes - Providing pre-entry advice and guidance to prospective students, their parents, schools and colleges - Management of the University's undergraduate admissions procedures - Liaising with UCAS and other similar bodies and with admissions staff throughout the University - Monitoring applications and associated trends - Organising the University's confirmation and clearing activities - Advising prospective students on admissions matters - Issuing of documentation for visa purposes
+- Promoting awareness of the programmes of study at the University of Liverpool to prospective students - Providing advice on the suitability of different qualifications for entry to our programmes - Providing pre-entry advice and guidance to prospective students, their parents, schools and colleges - Management of the University's undergraduate admissions procedures - Liaising with UCAS and other similar bodies and with admissions staff throughout the University - Monitoring applications and associated trends - Organising the University's confirmation and clearing activities - Advising prospective students on admissions matters - Issuing of documentation for visa purposes - Widening Participation (WP) outreach activities including managing both Realising Opportunities and Scholars programmes.

-Members of staff in the central Admissions Team within the External Relations Department make decisions on individual applications for most non-clinical programmes, applying criteria established by the Heads of School and Admissions Tutors.
+Members of staff in the central Admissions Team within the SRAWP make decisions on individual applications for most non-clinical programmes, applying criteria established by the Deans of School, Faculty Academic Admissions and WP Leads and Academic Admissions Tutors.
 For programmes processed by the central Admissions Team, we will aim to make decisions on applications received via UCAS, where all the information necessary to make a decision is available, within 10-15 working days.
-However, depending on the complexity of an applicant's circumstances, and the time of year, some individual applications may take longer than this.
+However, depending on the complexity of an applicant's circumstances, and the time of year, some decisions may take longer than this.

-The International Recruitment, Relations and Study Abroad Team within External Relations also provides advice to international students on the non-UK qualifications which may be acceptable for entry.
+The International Recruitment and Relations within SRAWP also provides advice to international students on the non-UK qualifications which may be acceptable for entry.
 Further information is available on our website at www.liverpool.ac.uk/international/

-The Head of School is responsible for the integrity of the admissions process in his or her School.
-He or she appoints admissions staff and takes responsibility for ensuring that they understand and support the principles of fair admissions set out in this document.
-The Head of School is also responsible for recommending the academic requirements appropriate for entry to his or her School, for approval via the Senior Executive Group.
+The Dean of School/Department is responsible for the integrity of the admissions process in their School.
+They appoint admissions staff and take responsibility for ensuring that they understand and support the principles of fair admissions set out in this document.
+The Dean of School is also responsible for recommending the academic requirements appropriate for entry to their School, for approval via the Student Intake Strategy Group (SISG).

-Admissions Tutor(s) make decisions on individual applications in cases where these decisions cannot be made by the central Admissions Team and are responsible, in consultation with the Head of School, for determining entry criteria and for ensuring that the School's selection procedures are consistently applied.
+Admissions Tutors make decisions on individual applications and are responsible, in consultation with the Dean of School/Department, for devising the entry criteria for their programmes.
+This is then presented and approved by the University's Qualifications Group and Student Intake Strategy Group.
+The Admissions tutor is responsible for ensuring that the School's/Department's selection procedures are consistently applied.
 They also provide advice and guidance to potential applicants.
-Admissions Tutors report to their Head of School and are expected to work closely with senior staff in the Admissions Team, as appropriate.
+For Campus-based programmes Admissions Tutors report to their Dean of